Dimitri Chamblas is choreographer, creative director and dean of dance at California Institute for the Art (CalArts).

 Captivated by dance, Dimitri Chamblas joined The Paris Opera’s celebrated dance school at age ten.

-During his career, Dimitri Chamblas collaborated with creators such as Jean-Paul Gaultier, Andy Goldsworthy, Jean le Gac, composer Heiner Goebbels...artist Chrisitian Boltanski, choreographers William Forsythe, Lil Buck, Mathilde Monnier, Benjamin Millepied.
+During his career, Dimitri Chamblas collaborated with creators such as Jean-Paul Gaultier and Karl Lagarfeld, composer Heiner Goebbels, artists Chrisitian Boltanski Andy Goldsworthy Dan Colen , choreographers William Forsythe, Lil Buck, Mathilde Monnier, Benjamin Millepied amoung others.

-In 1996, Dimitri Chamblas created with Mathilde Monnier (actual director of the Centre National de la Danse) the "research and writing residence”, an occasion for artists to create personal works space outside of a traditional production process.
+In 1996, Dimitri Chamblas created with Mathilde Monnier (actual director of the Centre National de la Danse) the "research and writing residence”, an occasion for artists to create personal creative space outside of the traditional production process.

 In 2002, Chamblas started producing visual art works.
-He worked with brands such as Nike, Chanel, Jean-Paul Gaultier, Marc Jacobs, Van Cleef and Arpels.
+He worked with brands such as Nike, Chanel, Jean-Paul Gaultier, Marc Jacobs, Van Cleef and Arpels, Dom Perignon, Longchamp.

 In 2013, as digital curator, Chamblas invented “Mutant Stage” with producer Amélie Couillaud : a serie of 10 art films for the french Galerie Lafayette Art Fondation designed by Rem Koolhaas.

 Dimitri Chamblas and Benjamin Millepied began in 2011 a film producing partnership, which remains active and ongoing.
 Chamblas has also been consulted by Millepied to elaborate the Los Angeles Dance Project.

-In 2017 he launched Studio Dimitri Chamblas in Paris, a structure that hosts all of his projects and collaborations, including a duet with the star dancer Marie-Agnès Gillot, his participation in the new creation of Boris Charmatz 10 000 Gestures, or a creation with architect François Perrin for the Performa Biennale in New York.
+In 2017 he launched Studio Dimitri Chamblas in Paris and Los Angeles, a structure that hosts all of his projects and collaborations, including a duet with the star dancer Marie-Agnès Gillot, his participation in the new creation of Boris Charmatz 10 000 Gestures, or a creation with architect François Perrin for the Performa Biennale in New York.